rann143/aniquote/README.md

 # Aniquote Anime App

+Currently In Progress...

-iOS Application for your favorite anime quotes &amp; facts
+iOS Application using for your favorite anime quotes &amp; facts